JahodaPaul/FIT_CTU/README.md

-to start this project(make communication with postges database possible) you need to download and install libpqxx and libpq
+to start this project
+you need to download and install libpqxx, libpq(for database communication) and ncurses (for UI)
 -----------------------------
 sudo apt-get install libpq-dev